Focke-Wulf Fw 190

 The Fw 190A started flying operationally over France in August 1941 and quickly proved superior in all but turn radius to the Spitfire Mk.
 V, the main front-line fighter of the Royal Air Force (RAF), particularly at low and medium altitudes.
-The 190 maintained superiority over Allied fighters until the introduction of the improved Spitfire Mk.
+The 190 maintained its superiority over Allied fighters until the late 1942 and early 1943 introduction of the improved Spitfire Mk.
 IX.
 In November/December 1942, the Fw 190 made its air combat debut on the Eastern Front, finding much success in fighter wings and specialised ground attack units (Schlachtgeschwader – Battle Wings or Strike Wings) from October 1943.